NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 properties:
 - `keyword` (string, or list of strings): The keyword location, which can be one of the following:
-    - `adjacent` - The object will be placed next to another object.
-The other object must be referenced by the 'relative_object_label' field.
+    - `adjacent` - The object will be placed near another object.
+The other object must be referenced by the 'relative_object_label' field, and the distance away from the relative object must be set by the `adjacent_distance` field.
     - `adjacent_performer` - The object will be placed next to the performer.
 The object can be placed in 'front', 'back', left, or 'right' of the performer using the 'direction'.
 The object